tailhook/verwalter/doc/concepts.rst

 4. At every node the configuration is rendered to local configuration files (most importantly ``/etc/lithos/processes``, but other types of configuration are supported too), and respective processes are notified.
+5. All nodes display web frontend to review configuration.
+Frontend also has actionable buttons for common maintainance tasks like software upgrade or remove node from cluster

 Unlike popular combinations of etcd_ + confd_, consul_ + consul-template_, or
 mesos_ with whatever framework, verwalter can do scheduling decisions in split-brain scenario even in minority partition.
-Verwalter is not a database so having two leaders is not a problem most of the time.
+Verwalter is not a database so having two leaders is not a problem when used wisely.

 .. note:: Yes you can control how small cluster must be for cluster model to work and you can configure different reactions in majority and minority